Maureen Paley: 2000s

 Art is one of the last unregulated markets.
 There are no male gatekeepers and you are not confined to traditional alpha-male values.
 That makes it very attractive to a certain type of woman with a strong personality, who wouldn't fit into a cookie-cutter working environment [...].

 Paley was one of the judges of New Sensations, a competition for art students promoted by Channel 4 and the Saatchi Gallery.
 Jo Craven said in The Daily Telegraph that Paley was one of only five female gallery owners of note in London.
-The Evening Standard included her in London's 50 most influential people in art and design in 2008 and 2009.